- Location: New Mexico

 - Make sure you have your current driver's license.

-- Locate one proof of identification.
+- Bring proof of identification.

 - Be prepared to pass the required tests (a vision exam, and both the written and driving tests if your license has been expired for a year or longer).